camunda/camunda-docs/docs/product-manuals/tasklist/deployment/install-and-start.md

 The first screen you'll see is a sign-in page.
 Use the credentials `demo` / `demo` to sign in.

-If you already have some user tasks in Zeebe you can see these on the left panel in the start screen:
+If you've already developed user tasks in Zeebe, you can see these on the left panel on the start screen:

 ![tasklist-start-screen](../img/tasklist-start-screen_light.png)